It makes sense to ask for a raise when you’ve done a good job at work.

 When to Ask for a Raise

-You should understand how important it is for you to get a raise, asking yourself if you can afford to not get a raise and whether you are willing to quit your job if one is not obtained, Robin Ducot, CTO at Momentive (formerly SurveyMonkey), told Built In.
+You should understand why it’s important for you to get a raise, asking yourself if you can afford to not get a raise and whether you are willing to quit your job if one is not obtained, Robin Ducot, chief technology officer at Momentive, told Built In.

-Knowing the answer to your “why” will inform you on how to approach your conversation with your manager and what to ask for, these tech hiring managers said.
+Knowing the answer to your “why” will inform you on how to approach your conversation with your manager and what to ask for.

-For starters, if you’re unhappy with your job, asking for a raise will not make you any happier, Clavel noted.
+For starters, if you’re unhappy with your job, asking for a raise will not make you any happier, said Roblox senior director of engineering Philippe Clavel.
 Instead, it would be better to discuss ways to resolve your unhappiness with your manager.
-Ask yourself if you want a raise because you feel your pay is below the going market rate, or it’s because your role has expanded and changed, Clavel said.
+Ask yourself if you want a raise because you feel your pay is below the going market rate, or it’s because your role has expanded and changed.

-If you ask for a raise at the end of the year and your manager doesn’t know you value one, they may have already granted raises to those who raised their hand earlier than you and no longer have funding for your request, Ducot warned.
-Bringing up the idea earlier keeps it top of mind for your manager going into the next review cycle, she added.
+If you wait to ask for a raise until the end of the year, your manager may not have the funding for your request, as others may have asked for raises earlier than you, Ducot said.
+Bringing up the idea earlier keeps it top of mind for your manager going into the next review cycle.

 Asking for a raise earlier in the year is also a good way to receive feedback on your performance if your manager is not good at giving regular feedback.
 Your request for a raise may prompt their feedback early so you can address it before the next review cycle, Ducot said.